pocc/tshark.dev/content/edit/hex_editing.md

 ```

 {{% notice warning %}}
-The Macos version of sed is based on BSD and has different syntax, to use GNU sed, install it with `brew install gnu-sed` or [all GNU utils](https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities).
+The Macos version of sed is based on BSD and uses different flags.
+To get GNU sed, install it with `brew install gnu-sed` or [get all GNU utils](https://apple.stackexchange.com/questions/69223/how-to-replace-mac-os-x-utilities-with-gnu-core-utilities).
 {{% /notice %}}

 This looks like someone mashed a keyboard, but there is both rhyme and reason here.